Moen Home Care When you're looking after others or taking care of yourself, it's good…

 Make Sure There Are No Leaks

 A dripping tap or leaking toilet can add $20-$25 each month to your water bill.
 Fix them immediately.
-To see if your toilet’s leaking, put a few drops of food colouring in the toilet tank and see if it ends up in the bowl without flushing.
+To see if your toilet’s leaking, put a few drops of food coloring in the toilet tank and see if it ends up in the bowl without flushing.

 Change your Candles